AdaCore/ada-spark-rfcs/features/rfc-to_string.md

 end Flare.Strings.Text_Buffers;
 ```

-`To_String` can be overriden by an attribute that takes a value and a buffer.
+`To_String` can be overridden by an attribute that takes a value and a buffer.
-Default To_String for records are using scoping to follow formatting.
+The default To_String for records uses scoping to follow formatting.

-The overriden To_String is primitive of the type.
+The overridden To_String is a primitive of the type.
 When used on a tagged or class
 record, it will dispatch.
-Calling to string on a class wide view will dispatch
+Calling To_String on a class-wide view will dispatch
 to the actual call.
 E.g.:

 ```ada